 UC Irvine's Center of Excellence on Elder Abuse and Neglect is committed to eliminating abuse of the elderly.
-Established with a grant from the Archstone Foundation, the Center of Excellence on Elder Abuse and Neglect is part of the School of Medicine’s Program in Geriatrics.
+Established with a grant from the Archstone Foundation, the Center of Excellence on Elder Abuse and Neglect is part of the School of Medicine’s Division of Geriatric Medicine and Gerontology.
 It is a first-of-its-kind program that strives to promote aging with dignity and eliminate aging with fear.

 Locally, the center provides medical, forensic, and victim services to abused and neglected seniors, living in the community or in long-term care facilities, and serves as a “living laboratory” of innovative approaches.